Counter-Terror Expert: Feds Unaware of Antifa, BLM Communist Connections

 “The President is starting to see how these things are connected,” he said.

-According to Guandolo, when he left the FBI for the Department of Defense, he was responsible for briefing generals, attorneys general, members of Congress and others.
+According to Guandolo, when he left the FBI for the Department of Defense, he was responsible for briefing generals, attorneys general, members of Congress, and others.

 “Not a one of them understood anything about the U.S. communist movement,” he said.